pydantic/pydantic/docs/usage/settings.md

 you like through `Field(..., env=...)`.

 !!! note
-    On Windows, python's `os` module always treats environment variables as case-insensitive, so the `case_sensitive` config setting will have no effect - settings will always be updated ignoring case.
+    On Windows, Python's `os` module always treats environment variables as case-insensitive, so the `case_sensitive` config setting will have no effect - settings will always be updated ignoring case.

 ## Parsing environment variable values